vic/den/README.md

 - **Hosts & Homes**: You define *what* systems exist (e.g., `den.hosts.my-laptop` or `den.homes.my-user`).
 This part is focused only on the system's identity and its users.

 - **Aspects**: You define *how* systems are configured using `den.aspects`.
 An [aspect](https://github.com/vic/flake-aspects) is a tree of configuration modules.
 Aspects can provide modules to other aspects forming a graph of configurations.
-Aspect depdendency graphs are applied to hosts and homes to build the final system configuration.
+Aspect dependency graphs are applied to hosts and homes to build the final system configuration.

 This separation keeps your system definitions clean and makes your configurations reusable and composable.

 ## Basic Usage

 The syntax for defining hosts and standalone homes is minimal and focuses on the system's identity, not its features.
+See all options at [types.nix](nix/types.nix).

 ### Defining a Host